Multiple Red Beryl crystals on Rhyolite matrix # RB03

 Violet Claims Mine, Wah Wah Mountains

-Beaver County (near Milford), Utah
+Beaver County (near Milford), Utah, USA

 Measures in cm: 7.0 x 4.5 x 2.5